-Committees: Member of the Brand, Values and Conduct Committee.
+Committees: Member of Brand, Values and Conduct Committee.

-12. To re-elect Christine Hodgson, a non-executive director.
+11. To re-elect Christine Hodgson, a non-executive director.

-Appointed: September 2013
+Appointed: September 2013.

 Experience: Christine has strong business leadership, finance, accounting and technology experience.

-Christine held a number of senior positions at Coopers & Lybrand and was corporate development director of Ronson plc before joining Capgemini in 1997, where she held a variety of roles including chief financial officer for Capgemini UK plc and chief executive officer of technology services for North West Europe, before being appointed chair of Capgemini UK plc.
+Career: Christine held a number of senior positions at Coopers & Lybrand and was corporate development director of Ronson plc before joining Capgemini in 1997, where she held a variety of roles including chief financial officer for Capgemini UK plc and chief executive officer of technology services for North West Europe.
 Christine was previously a trustee of MacIntyre Care before stepping down in September 2015.
-She is a non-executive director of Ladbrokes plc and sits on the board of The Prince of Wales' Business in the Community.
-Christine is also chair of The Careers & Enterprise Company Limited, a government-backed company established to help inspire and prepare young people for the world of work.
 Christine is a fellow of the Institute of Chartered Accountants in England and Wales and holds a first class honours degree from Loughborough University.
-Age 51 at the date of the AGM.
+Age 52 at the date of the AGM.